Ryanuw11/MIST-353-Gym-Tracker-Repo/README.md

 This application is a lookup website where customers and employees can look up each day what courses are available and what memberships are available.
 I would want them to know that it needs work with dates and the website would need to look better.
 There is so much more I could accomplish to make this perfect.

+Dalton Knippel's API's
+API #1 The first API is the ability for a user to lookup exercise details after providing an exercise ID.
+This will retunrn them the name, gym equipment, and what muscles an exercise targets.
+API #2 The second API is for a user to get information about a particular peice of apperal.
+Like the first API, the user will input the apperal ID and will get back wthe type of apperal, the brand, and the material it is made of.